Summer Law Intern Program - Conditions of Employment

 How will I know the Department received my application?

-Can I modify, update, or correct my application after I submit it?
+Can I modify, update, or correct my application?

-6. You MUST re-certify and re-submit your application prior to the application deadline - go through the same Certify & Submit process you did when first submitting your application.
+- You MUST re-certify and re-submit your application prior to the application deadline - go through the same Certify & Submit process you did when first submitting your application.
+The system will not allow you to submit an application post-deadline, even if you were actively logged in when the deadline occurred.

-No. We do not accept these documents as part of the application or documents mailed separately to the Department.
+We do not accept these documents as part of the online application or as documents mailed separately to the Department.
 We process and review applications electronically.
-Candidates who are selected by a component for consideration for employment may be asked to provide writing samples and/or recommendations at a later time.
-You may preview the Pre-Interview Submissions required by participating components - but only candidates who are selected for consideration should submit the listed materials.
+Candidates who are selected for an interview may be asked to provide writing samples, resumes, or recommendations at a later time.
+You may preview the Pre-Interview Submissions required by participating components - but only candidates who are selected for interviews should submit the requested materials.

 Application Status